Piyush-tikiya/Excel-Sales-Performance-Report/README.md

 I was responsible for developing and presenting a comprehensive business performance analysis using Excel.
 The objective was to identify key growth drivers, underperforming areas, and opportunities across customer segments, product lines, and global markets.

+**Action**:

-**Action**:  I consolidated data from multiple sources and created a busines report which includes followinf below KPI:
+I consolidated data from multiple sources and created a busines report which includes following below KPI:

 1) **Market Performance**